reaganhenke/stardew-cooking/README.md

-# Stardew Valley - Cooking and Ingredients Traffic
+# Stardew Valley - Cooking and Ingredients Tracker

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.5 by [IfThenCreate](https://linktr.ee/ifthencreate).